douglaslwatts/gemini_bug_example_api/README.md

 that the `Content` object, which is the history data structure for Gemini models, is not JSON serializable.

+The intention is that the caller is another application and the chat history is stored there.
+If any further conversation with the chat history is needed, then that history can be passed in subsequent requests.
+This is working in a real world application using the chat-bison 32K model but the plan is to change over to using the Gemini Pro model once this bug is fixed.

 ## Bug Repro Instructions

 1. Create a service acount JSON credentials file and place it in the root of the project with the